Development Economics

 • Topics

 The objective of the course is to introduce students to the field of Development Economics.
+The course focuses on the sustainable development goals, as defined by the United Nations, and exposes the students to the currrent research in economics that aims at making progress towards these goals.
 We will give them a broad overview of the economics of development and they will have the opportunity to explore particular topics of their choice in more details.
 Among other questions, the course will cover the following topics:

 Macroeconomic models of economic growth and development.